zuiko21/minimOS/hard/acapulco.md

 In order to allow safe operation without _bus contention_, as previously stated, the CPU addresses are enabled by the aforementioned `/MUX` signal.
-For this trick to work, it is ESSENTIAL that **no RAM is accessed** (including stack) **until the tristate option is activated**. _Aproppriate firmware makes sure about this_.
+For this trick to work, it is ESSENTIAL that **no RAM is accessed** (including stack) **until the tristate option is activated**. _Read above about ways to achieve this, thru proper enabling of the `RAM /CS` signal_.

-*Last modified: 20190319-1413*
+_Last modified: 20191130-2200_